CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/architecture/go-architecture-guide.md

 CameraDevice *-- V4L2Capabilities
 Session ||--o{ SnapshotResult
-Session ||--o{ RecordingSession
-RecordingSession *-- MediaMTXPath
+RecordingTimer *-- MediaMTXPath

-note right of RecordingSession
+note right of RecordingTimer
+Stateless Recording:
+- No session state stored locally
+- Recording status from MediaMTX API
+- Timer only for auto-stop functionality
-Important: Path name ("camera0") is NOT the recording filename.
-The filename is configured separately in recordPath with timestamp patterns. end note
+- Path name ("camera0") is NOT the filename end note

 @enduml